quynquyn/lessons/_lessons/class1vn/lesson10.md

 {% include player2.html identifier="examples2" class=page.class lesson=page.lesson %}
 ## 2. Examples

-[comment]: <> You can be ”angry at something” or “angry with somebody”, but not "angry at someone”.

 1. {% include play.html identifier="examples2" start=5.4 stop=8.3 %} **Are you angry with me?**
 *Bạn đang giận tôi hả?*